calbutl/wordpress-nginx-docker-compose/README.md

 #### For Docker and the CLI script

-Copy `.env-example` in the project root to `.env` and edit your preferences.
+Copy `.env.example` in the project root to `.env` and edit your preferences.

 Example: